philc/shoulda.js/README.md

 Shoulda.js
 ==========
 Shoulda.js is a micro JavaScript unit testing framework.
 It gives you a tight syntax for writing terse, readable unit tests.
 It weighs in at under 350 lines and makes no assumptions about your JavaScript environment or libraries.

 Example usage
 -------------
 In Shoulda.js, tests are grouped into related units called "contexts".
 Contexts can optionally share setup code which is common to all tests within that context:

+    import * as shoulda from "shoulda.js";
+    const {assert, context, setup, should, tearDown} = shoulda;

     context("super mario", () => {
       let game;